KakiArduino/MCP2515/README.md

 This library provides some configuration functions for the CI MCP2515.
 The CAN communication functions ware tested for the frequency of 500 kbits/s, considered standard in this library.
 Soon we will update some parts of the code and post brief documentation.

 pt-br:<br/>
 Esta biblioteca fornece algumas funções de configuração para o CI MCP2515.
-As funções de comunicação CAN foram testadas para a frequência de 500 k bits/s, que é considerada padrão nesta biblioteca.
+As funções de comunicação CAN foram testadas para a frequência de 500 kbits/s, que é considerada padrão nesta biblioteca.
 Em breve iremos atualizar algumas partes do código e postar uma breve documentação.